dav-consulting/eba-study/Readme.md

-# Code repository for EBA study: Exploring the Potential of Data Science Methods for within the Field of International Development Cooperation
+# Code repository for EBA study: Exploring the Potential of Data Science Methods within the Field of International Development Cooperation

-This repository contains methods and classes for processing the analytical framework in appendix 1 of eba_application_200413.pdf.
+This repository contains methods and classes for processing the analyzing the questions phrased in the study.

 The following packages are contained within the project: